jessiemcd/foxsi-response-model/README.md

 **howditdo.pro** – How did it do?
 Simple, hardcoded method for comparing input sources and resulting sources (spatially) for the two examples used in the SPIE paper.
 Fits peaks and compares their locations, amplitudes, widths.
 Also makes a little comparison plot for visual reference.

+### Other IDL procedures

+**badpar.pro, lclxtrem.pro** – helpful utilities, Written by Marc W. Buie, Lowell Observatory.
+Included so you don't have to download the whole Buie library (here, if interested: https://www.boulder.swri.edu/~buie/idl/)

 ### Saved values for use in flare_spectrum function (to add simulated input M1 flare spectrum)
 **m1_photon_spec.csv** - saved photon spectrum (M1 flare) from Yixian Zhang.